UNC-CEMALB/Exploratory-analysis-of-the-impact-of-sex-on-sputum-proteomic-response-to-inhaled-wood-smoke-in-huma/README.md

 The analysis is subdivided into five scripts:

+- A_Proteomics_DataProcessing.Rmd:
-- A_Proteomics_DataProcessing.Rmd: proteomics data normalization, filtering, outlier detection, distribution testing, and log2 transformation
+-   Proteomics data normalization, filtering, outlier detection, distribution testing, and log2 transformation

 - B_DemographicsAndSputum_DataProcessing.Rmd: data cleaning for demographic data, cell differentials, and cytokines